chrisatcom/wd-course-docs/src/content/projects/shopoholic/Step-04-Javascript.md

 ### Adding an Event Listener

-To track when the form is submitted we'll add an event listener to our form variable we created.
+To track when the form is submitted we'll add an event listener to our `form` variable we created.
 Inside the parenthesis the first item is the event we want to listen for.
-In this case 'submit'.
+In this case `"submit"`.
 The second item is the name of a function we want to run once the event happens.

 ```js
 // Event listener that listens for a 'submit' event and then calls the 'addItem' function.